fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 1. **Trigger & Scheduling**: Workflow runs at scheduled intervals to poll Outlook for unread emails.
 2. **Email Processing**: Unread emails are retrieved via Outlook API and marked as read.
 3. **IOC Detection & URL Extraction**: JavaScript node scans message content for indicators of compromise (IOCs) such as suspicious links.
-4. **Threat Intelligence Checks**: URLs are submitted to URLscan.io and VirusTotal for analysis.
+4. **Threat Intelligence Checks**: URLs are submitted to URLscan.io, VirusTotal, and URLhaus for analysis.
 5. **Report Generation**: Results are normalized, merged, and scored for severity.
 6. **Slack Notifications**: A formatted phishing analysis report is posted to a dedicated Slack channel.